udacity/artificial-intelligence/Projects/1_Sudoku/README.md

 ## Instructions

 You must complete the required functions in the 'solution.py' file (copy in code from the classroom where indicated, and add or extend with new code as described below).
-The `test_solution.py` file includes a few unit tests for local testing (See the [unittest module]() documentation for more information on getting started.), but the primary mechanism for testing your code is the Udacity Project Assistant command line utility described in the next section.
+The `test_solution.py` file includes a few unit tests for local testing, but the primary mechanism for testing your code is the Udacity Project Assistant command line utility described in the next section.

 YOU SHOULD EXPECT TO MODIFY OR WRITE YOUR OWN UNIT TESTS AS PART OF COMPLETING THIS PROJECT.
 There is no requirement to write test cases, but the Project Assistant test suite is not shared with students so writing your own tests may be necessary to find and resolve any errors that arise there.